devisnotnull/hertzer-proxmox-kubernetes-install-guide/Readme.md

-# Installing Kubernetes on Proxox
+# Installing Kubernetes on Proxmox

 For this example i shall be using a dedicated server from Hertzner.https://www.hetzner.de/en/.
 A shout out to hetzner if your looking for cheap and beefy dedicated hosting then these guys are your best bet.